Title Subtitle

 Louis LaGrand is Distinquished Service Professor Emeritus at the State University of New York, College at Potsdam and Adjunct Professor Health Careers at the Eastern Campus of Suffolk Community College.
 He is a certified grief counselor and one of the founding members of the Hospice of St. Lawrence Valley.
 He is the author of eight books, the most recent, Love Lives On: Learning from the Extraordinary Encounters of the Bereaved (after-death communication phenomena).

-In this article Dr. LaGrand shows how those going through the grieving process can learn from their mistakes and avoid repeating them, by pointing out the most common mistakes he sees in his grief counseling practice.
+In this article Dr. LaGrand shows how those going through the grieving process can learn to minimize the negative thoughts that can increase the pain of loss.

 (click here to login and read his column)